Meet Our Counseling Staff

 Chris Miller, Ph.D., LPC

-Chris Miller is a Licensed Professional Counselor, has earned his PhD, and holds an M.S. in Counseling and Human Development from Radford University.
+Chris Miller is a Licensed Professional Counselor, holds a PhD in Interdisciplinary Studies focusing on Humanities and Culture from Union Institute and University, and holds an M.S. in Counseling and Human Development from Radford University.
+Chris holds advanced degrees from Hollins University and has studied postgraduate Philosophy and Religion at University of Virginia.
 Chris was voted as the Silver Medal winner in Best Bedside Manner in 2019.
 Chris was voted as the Bronze Medal winner in Best Bedside Manner through OurHealth Magazine for the year of 2018.
 Chris has worked over 20 years with people in challenging situations.
+Chris understands life through an interdisciplinary lens, always aware of all dimensions of a person’s life.
 Chris operates with a person-centered focus and is nonjudgmental, choosing the most beneficial words and modalities of counseling to meet people’s needs.
-His philosophy emphasizes the present and the future using neuro-linguistics, motivational enhancement, Cognitive Behavioral techniques Trauma-focused Therapy, Dialectical Behavior Therapy, Narrative Therapy, Mindfulness, Radical Acceptance, Emotion Free Therapy, along with techniques to help those in the most difficult of circumstances.
-Chris sees you as a person first and foremost.
+His philosophy emphasizes the present and the future using neuro-linguistics, motivational enhancement, Cognitive Behavioral techniques Trauma-focused Therapy, Dialectical Behavior Therapy, Narrative Therapy, Mindfulness, Radical Acceptance, Emotion Free Therapy, along with other techniques to help those in the most difficult of circumstances.
+Chris sees you as an important and respected person first and foremost.
 He provides an integrated and interdisciplinary approach to care for his clients.
 Chris provides counseling for individuals of all faiths and ideas.
 He appreciates pharmacological as well as counseling interventions to sustain optimal mental health and success in life.
 During this time of crisis due to the COVID19 pandemic Chris is aware of the needs people have regarding their mental health.
 Chris specializes in helping those who are struggling in a wide variety of areas including but not limited to:

 - Life transitions